w3c/market-data-odrl-profile/Test-Cases.md

 **IAtD-19** - What duration of time is required for data to be considered delayed?

 **IAtD-20** - How many times am I allowed to snap real-time data for a display application, before I must declare those with access for real-time?

-**IAtD-21** - Do DACS compliant applications need to be considered for the unit of count?

 ## Redistribution of Data